Halloween is just around to corner. Too old for trick-or-treating? Been through the haunted houses in your town?

-Do Voodoo in New Orleans
+Go Voodoo in New Orleans

 New Orleans has been home to voodoo history and traditions since the 1700s.
-So if you’re looking for a spooky time, head this way.
-There’s no shortage of history to learn, haunted tours to take, and festivals to partake in during this haunted holiday.
+So if you’re looking for a spooky time, head this way: There’s no shortage of history to learn, haunted tours to take, and festivals to partake in during this haunted holiday.

-Of course, if you’re going to NoLa for Halloween weekend, you can’t miss Voodoo Festival.
-Come in costume for this massive music festival in beautiful City Park, complete with haunted houses and spooky decor.
 Haven’t made it to Mardi Gras yet?
 Get a taste of the fun in October with Krewe of Boo.
 This is a kid-friendly parade with spooky costumes and awesome trinkets tossed out to the crowds.